 Keto pumpkin mousse is an easy keto dessert with the most delicious sweet, smooth light texture.
-You will love the fall flavor of this healthy keto dessert with tiny bubbles of whipped cream melting in your mouth.
+You will love the autumnal flavor of this healthy keto dessert with tiny bubbles of whipped cream melting in your mouth.

 What is more comforting than a soft, sweet and light keto pumpkin mousse to celebrate fall season?
 I know, I live in New Zealand and it is Spring in here.
 But I know I am kind of an exception, living on the other side of the world.
 So fall recipes it is to celebrate with all of you this beautiful time of the year.

-Is pumpkin keto ?
+Is pumpkin keto?

-Yes pumpkin is one of the keto friendly vegetables.
+Yes, pumpkin is one of the keto friendly vegetables.
 It is not the lowest carb vegetable but let say that on a ranking from A to F – F being the worst, it is clearly a B. This means that 1 cup of pumpkin only contains 3.8 g net carbs.
 So if you want to indulge on keto pumpkin desserts during the fall season, it is fine!
 Keep things in moderation of course, desserts are still desserts and won’t replace a meal.

 How to make a smooth light keto pumpkin mousse?

 The secret of a smooth, light mousse with tiny bubbles is a perfect whipped cream.
 Scroll down to read more about how to make the perfect whipped cream every time.
 But first let’s see the ingredients you need to make the most delicious keto pumpkin mousse.

 Pumpkin puree – I am using canned pumpkin puree, 100% natural, no additives.
 You can make your own puree too if you like but make sure you steam the vegetable to avoid the puree to be too moist.
 You want a compact thick pumpkin puree for this recipe or the mousse will be too runny